PrefectHQ/prefect/docs/concepts/settings.md

 PREFECT_API_URL="https://api.prefect.cloud/api/accounts/[ACCOUNT-ID]/workspaces/[WORKSPACE-ID]"
 ```

+View your Account ID and Workspace ID in your browser URL when logged into Prefect Cloud.
+For example: https://app.prefect.cloud/account/abc-my-account-id-is-here/workspaces/123-my-workspace-id-is-here.

 !!! tip "`PREFECT_API_URL` setting for agents"
     When using [workers, agents, and work pools](/concepts/work-pools/) that can create flow runs for deployments in remote environments,  [`PREFECT_API_URL`](/concepts/settings/) must be set for the environment in which your worker or agent is running.